Reginald Jackson (Mississippi politician)

 Reginald Jackson is a Mississippi state senator, representing the 11th district in the Mississippi State Senate since 2024.
 His county covers parts or all of Coahoma, DeSoto, Quitman, Tate, and Tunica.

 Biography

 Jackson was born in Marks, Mississippi, and attended Central Gwinnett High School.
-He later attended Georgia Southern University.

-A Democrat, Jackson ran for the Mississippi State Senate for the 11th district after his father, Robert L. Jackson retired.
-He won uncontested in both the primary and general election.
-In the senate, he sits on the following committees: State Library, Agriculture, Appropriations, Corrections, County Affairs, Drug Policy, Environment Prot, Cons and Water Res, Ethics, and Gaming.
+He later graduated from Georgia Southern University with a bachelor of business administration in management.
+He works as a farmer and engineering technician.

 He has four children and is of Baptist faith.

+Political career

+A Democrat, Jackson ran for the Mississippi State Senate for the 11th district after his father, Robert L. Jackson, retired.
+He won uncontested in both the primary and general election in 2024.
+He ran in the 2025 Mississippi State Senate special elections following court-ordered redistricting and won with 67% of the vote in the general.